ataraxygale/actualStringExponentiation/README.md

 # 🧮 actualStringExponentiation

--Python does not inherently allow the usage of actual string ezponentiation (only string multiplication).
+- Python does not inherently allow the usage of actual string ezponentiation (only string multiplication).
--This program actually exponentiates strings
+- This program actually exponentiates strings

 ## 📦 Notes
 - This is part of a growing set of small programs documenting my Python learning journey.